-The property owner, developer, or contractor shall be required to file a five-year maintenance bond or other acceptable guarantee with the Hendricks County Drainage Board and/or Hendricks County Surveyor, prior to final project acceptance, in an amount not to exceed twenty five percent (25%) of the cost of the stormwater drainage system located outside the public road right-of-ways, and in a form satisfactory to the Hendricks County Drainage Board's attorney in order to assure that such stormwater system installation was done according to standards of good workmanship, that the materials used in the construction and installation were of good quality and construction, that such project was done in accordance with the accepted plans and this Ordinance, and that any off-site drainage problems that may arise, whether upstream or downstream of such project, will be corrected if such drainage problems are determined by the Hendricks County Drainage Board and/or Hendricks County Surveyor to have been caused by the development of such project.
-The bond or other acceptable guarantee shall be in effect for a period of five years after the date of the final project acceptance by the Hendricks County Drainage Board and/or Hendricks County Surveyor.
+The property owner, developer, or contractor shall be required to file a five-year maintenance bond or other acceptable guarantee with Hendricks County, prior to final project acceptance, in an amount not to exceed twenty five percent (25%) of the cost of the stormwater drainage system located outside the public road right-of-ways, and in a form satisfactory to the Hendricks County Drainage Board's attorney in order to assure that such stormwater system installation was done according to standards of good workmanship, that the materials used in the construction and installation were of good quality and construction, that such project was done in accordance with the accepted plans and this Ordinance, and that any off-site drainage problems that may arise, whether upstream or downstream of such project, will be corrected if such drainage problems are determined by Hendricks County to have been caused by the development of such project.
+The bond or other acceptable guarantee shall be in effect for a period of five years after the date of the final project acceptance by Hendricks County.

 To verify that all regulated drain tiles are functioning properly, visual recordings (via closed circuit television) of such tile drains shall be required, once following the completion of installation (including the installation of all utility mains) and the second time before release of maintenance bond.
-These visual recordings will be scheduled by the Hendricks County Drainage Board and/or Hendricks County Surveyor and paid for by the developer.
-Notices shall be provided to the Hendricks County Drainage Board and/or Hendricks County Surveyor within 72 hours following the completion of installation and again at least 60 days prior to the expiration date of the maintenance bond so that the noted recordings may be scheduled.
-Reports summarizing the results of the noted visual recordings shall be reviewed and accepted by the Hendricks County Drainage Board and/or Hendricks County Surveyor before the plat is recommended for recording and again before maintenance bond would be recommended to be released.
+These visual recordings will be scheduled by Hendricks County and paid for by the developer.
+Notices shall be provided to Hendricks County within 72 hours following the completion of installation and again at least 60 days prior to the expiration date of the maintenance bond so that the noted recordings may be scheduled.
+Reports summarizing the results of the noted visual recordings shall be reviewed and accepted by Hendricks County before the plat is recommended for recording and again before maintenance bond would be recommended to be released.